-Another home we rented advertised free Wi-Fi, but when we arrived we found that the router actually belonged to a neighbor and in order for us to access the Wi-Fi we had to stand in one spot in the living room just to get a weak signal.
+Another home we rented advertised free Wi-Fi, but when we arrived we found that the router actually belonged to a neighbor, and in order for us to access the Wi-Fi we had to stand in one spot in the living room just to get a weak signal.
 At the time we were trying to SKYPE with an ill relative back home on a daily basis, which meant all huddling around the person holding the computer, making the task somewhat difficult.

-Vacation rental homes are often self-catering which means you will supply your own toilet paper, dish soap, soap and shampoo, etc. By knowing this up front you can make the necessary accommodations needed for your family.
+Vacation rental homes are often self-catering which means you will supply your own toilet paper, dish soap, soap, and shampoo, etc. By knowing this upfront you can make the necessary accommodations needed for your family.
 Always ask the homeowner if they have an amenities list.
 Many owners have a website that lists what is included and if there is an extra fee for them.

 4. Plan Arrival and Departure Times Around Check-in and Check-out Times of the Home

 Often times housekeeping will arrive within minutes of your departure to get the home ready for the next guest.
 Some owners do have early check-in or late check-out times, but be prepared to pay an extra fee for this.
-The owner generally has to block the home for the 24 hours prior or after in order to accommodate this.
+The owner generally has to block the home for 24 hours prior to or after in order to accommodate this.

 5. Be Sure to Know the Rules and Policies of the Home

 The last thing you want to happen is to arrive with Fido only to find out he can’t stay in the home with you.
-Make sure if you are traveling with pets that you rent from a pet friendly home.
+Make sure if you are traveling with pets that you rent from a pet-friendly home.